sonia-kwak/sonia-kwak.github.io/src/pages/game-of-lives/index.md

 We only managed to glue together all the parts in the very end of this day.
 Most work done this afternoon was merging the work each double had done in parallel.

 There were lots of work that could be only be executed when all parts were brought together.
-This slowed down a little the development, but the team managed to get busy the whole time producing lots of great content.
-I spent the day constantly improving the script and generating all the voice files using different character voices and intonations.
+This slowed down a little the development, but the team managed to stay busy the whole time producing lots of content.

+I spent the day constantly improving the game script and also creating the characters' voices.
+We didn't have time nor the proper equipment to record the voices, so I created a command-line script with a text-to-speech tool for generating automatically all sound files.
+Each character had a distinct voice pitch and intonation to match with its role.

 ```grid|1
 ![](./dialogues.png)
 ```

-Our past experience with Hackathons taught us the importance of priorizing and cutting out ideas to make sure we deliver in time.
+Our past experience with Hackathons taught us the importance of prioritizing and cutting out ideas to make sure we deliver in time.
 We ended up cutting out some characters which we wanted to design levels for, which were: the elderly, people with physical disabilities, people in poverty.

 In the middle of the morning we managed to have all the 3 chapters working together, and we had some time to polish the experience and the final presentation.